doecode/server/README.md

 Retrieves a specified Metadata by its unique ID value, in JSON format.

+GET /services/metadata/yaml/{ID}

+Retrieve a specified Metadata by its unique ID value, in YAML format.

 GET /services/metadata/autopopulate?repo={URL}

 Calls the Connector services to attempt to scrape/auto-populate metadata information